Caching

 Selecting a Proper Cache Key

-Each cache key should preferably be unique to the query executed, so that different methods do not ended up unintentionally sharing the same data.
+Each cache key should be unique to the query it represents, so that different methods do not unintentionally share the same cached data.

 - Class Name + Property Name + Query Argument1 + Query Argument2 (Product-Name-Chocolate-White)